Anarchism in Japan: Early socialist movement

 In 1898, Kōtoku joined the staff of the Yorozu Chūhō newspaper, wherein he published an article in 1900 condemning war in Manchuria.
 He published his first book in 1901, titled Imperialism, Monster of the Twentieth Century, which was a monumental work in the history of Japanese leftism, criticising both Japanese and Western imperialism from the point of view of a revolutionary socialist.
 In May 1901, Kōtoku was involved in the founding of the first Social Democratic Party in Japan.
 It was immediately outlawed under the 1900 Peace Preservation Law, despite its commitment to parliamentary tactics.
 In 1903, he also wrote the book Quintessence of Socialism, acknowledging influence from Karl Marx.

 As Japan drew closer to war with Russia, Kōtoku collaborated with fellow socialist Sakai Toshihiko and the Christian pacifist Uchimura Kanzō to oppose the war.
 After the editor of Yorozu Chūhō endorsed the idea of a war with Russia in 1903, they withdrew from the newspaper.
-Together with another socialist, Ishikawa Sanshirō, Kōtoku and Sakai started the anti-war Heimin-sha group and its associated newspaper Heimin Shinbun (literally "Commoners' Newspaper") in November 1903.
+Together with another socialist, Ishikawa Sanshirō, Kōtoku and Sakai started the anti-war Heimin-sha group and its associated newspaper Heimin Shinbun (literally "Commoners' Newspaper") in November 1903, founded on the slogans of "Democracy, Socialism, and Pacifism".

 When the Russo-Japanese War broke out anyway in February 1904, it had a significant impact upon Japanese radicals.
+The newspaper published an appeal "To the Socialists in Russia", advocating an anti-war perspective, while also urging radicals only to fight against their government using peaceful means.
 Iwasa Sakutarō, living in the United States at this point, was particularly radicalised towards anarcho-communism as a result of the war.
-Heimin Shinbun made a point of announcing their lack of ill will towards Russian socialists, and Kōtoku translated Marx's The Communist Manifesto into Japanese for the first time, published in the newspaper in its anniversary issue, for which he was fined.

-The newspaper was closed down by the government, and it ceased publication in January 1905.
+Kōtoku translated Marx's The Communist Manifesto into Japanese for the first time, published in Heimin Shinbun in its anniversary issue, for which he was fined.
+The newspaper subsequently was closed down by the government, and it ceased publication in January 1905.
 Its last edition was printed entirely in red ink.
 Its fairly brief run earned Kōtoku a short prison sentence, which he served from February to July 1905.
 After the conclusion of the Russo-Japanese War, the Heimin-sha group dissolved itself in November 1905.